ashkanpower/EasyWebservice/README.md

 				});
 ````

-# note : The class must be accessible by gson library
+# note : The class must be accessible by gson library.
+And also your proguard-rules should not change classes and attributes name. it is needed by gson library.

 ## array responses